Crisp Apples Bring Thoughts of Fall

 When selecting apples, look for fresh-smelling fruit with blemish-free skins.
 Choose those that are firm, crisp, and well colored.
 An apple with brown streaks on the skins (called scald) does not affect the quality.

 Store apples in a dry, cool place for up to 1 week.
 For longer storage, refrigerate in a plastic bag for 4 to 6 weeks.
 If you store them in the fridge, keep them away from lettuce and other delicate produce, apples cause fruits and vegetables to ripen and/or spoil faster.

 Apples are a good source of both soluble and insoluble fiber.
 The soluble fiber is thought to help prevent cholesterol buildup in the lining of blood vessel walls.
-While the insoluble fiber in apples, provides bulk in the intestinal tract, holding water to cleanse and move food freely and quickly through the digestive tract.
+The insoluble fiber in apples provides bulk in the intestinal tract, holding water to cleanse and move food freely and quickly through the digestive tract.

 Apples come in an assortment of colors and textures, in flavors tart to sweet.
 There are thousands of varieties to choose from.
-Eight of the more popular varieties include: Red Delicious: Named when a nurseryman in 1894 exclaimed, “My that’s delicious!”
-Golden Delicious, Red Rome (Rome Beauty), Winesap, Granny Smith, McIntosh, Jonathan, and Gala.
+One of the more popular varieties include Red Delicious, named when a nurseryman in 1894 exclaimed, “My that’s delicious!”
+Other varieties include: Golden Delicious, Red Rome (Rome Beauty), Granny Smith, McIntosh, Jonathan, and Gala.